- Office of Financial Aid

 ELIGIBILITY FOR USING THE IRS DRT

-Applicants must have a valid Social Security Number and FSA PIN to use the IRS Data Retrieval Tool.
+Applicants must have a valid Social Security Number and FSA ID to use the IRS Data Retrieval Tool.
 Students and parents must use the tool separately for their respective income tax returns.

 If you meet any of the criteria below, you will not be able to utilize the IRS DRT and, therefore, must manually enter your tax return information.